csborle/csborle/README.md

 - 👀 I’m interested in Cloud, Open Source Tools and Technologies.
 - 🌱 I’ve completed my Bachelors in Information Technology in 2023.
 - Currenty I am searching an opportunity to apply my skills
-- I'm familiar with Git, Linux, Docker, Kubernetes, Jenkins, ArgoCD, C++, Python, Cloud(AWS)
+- I'm familiar with Git, Linux, Docker, Kubernetes, Jenkins, ArgoCD, C++, Python, Cloud(AWS, Azure)

 <!--[![An image of @chandrakant's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/chandrakant)](https://holopin.io/@chandrakant)